tach2004/judo_rest_api/README.md

 # Origin
 This integration was originally developed through the excellent work of  https://github.com/OStrama/judo_rest_api.git.
 The code was heavily modified, extended and adapted to the JUDO ZEWA/PROM iSafe by tach2004.
+Many thanks to his work

 # judo_rest_api
 Home Assistant integration to connect to Judo Zewa/Prom iSafe directly via REST API based on this documentation:

-This integration is based on the outstanding work of https://github.com/OStrama/judo_rest_api.git Thanks to his work that I can also try to integrate the Judo Zewa/Prom iSafe into Homeassistant.

 https://judo.eu/app/uploads/2024/11/API-KOMMANDOZEILEN.pdf
 Some more basic info can be found here: https://judo.eu/app/downloads/files/de/8203521/manuals/1702574_202405.pdf